KOBUKOVUI/SSH_HoneyDrive/README.md

 ## Launch the attack (Try to imagine you are a hacker :V).
 **Step 1**: Recognise the victim
-First of all, hacker have to use some tools to find vulnerable victims, this is the first step and the most crcial in the **__Cyber Kill Chain__** (we will talk about this one day :V).
+First of all, hacker have to use some tools to find vulnerable victims, this is the first step and the most crucial in the **__Cyber Kill Chain__** (we will talk about this one day :V).
 In this scenario, we will use `Nmap` to find out the victim which is our HoneyDrive machine.

-1. We have to scan all the IP address that are working in our network, so use the nmap with this command.
+1. We have to scan all the IP addresses that are working in our network, so use the nmap with this command.
 ```
 sudo nmap -sP "Ipaddress range"
 #In this case my Ip range is: 192.168.16.0/24